HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/components.md

 Search V2 utilizes the Broadcast Channel API for its components.
 The Broadcast Channel API provides real-time synchronization, updating search search results when a new query is entered.
 It has a decoupled design that allows FCC components to work independently and communicate without direct references.

 This API also enables seamless communication between different FCC components, even when they are placed in separate areas of your application such as themes, JSPs, portlets, or WCM.
 This functionality is already present in the provided JS theme module.

+# Localization Strategy for AC Web Components

+This document outlines the localization (i18n) strategy used in the AC web components library, with examples from the `dx-input-textfield` component.

+## 1. Lit Localization Integration
+AC components leverage the `@localized()` decorator from the `@lit/localize` package.
+This integration enables seamless language switching and translation support for all web components built with Lit.

+## 2. Custom Localization Helpers
+The library includes a `localization.ts` utility that provides:
+- `getCurrentDirection()`: Detects the text direction (left-to-right or right-to-left) based on the current locale or document settings.
+- `isLTR()`: Checks if the current direction is left-to-right.
+- `getCurrentLocale()`: Retrieves the active locale from the nearest DOM element with a `lang` attribute, or falls back to a default.
+- `setCurrentDirection(locale)`: Updates the document's `dir` attribute to match the locale's directionality.

+## 3. Dynamic UI Text
+Component UI strings, such as placeholders and labels, are set dynamically.
+For example, a method like `this.getMessage('input.textfield.placeholder.type.to.search')` is used to fetch the correct translation for the current language.

+## 4. Locale Awareness via DOM
+Components automatically detect the user's language context by checking the `lang` attribute on the nearest parent DOM element.
+This ensures that each component displays text in the appropriate language and direction.